alllee/AzureAIMystery/LogicApp/README.md

 #### Deploy the logic app via the portal

-* 1. Head over to the Azure Portal and click on the create a resource button at the top of the page.
+* Head over to the Azure Portal and click on the create a resource button at the top of the page.
-* 2. Search for "Logic App" and then select the "create" button.
+* Search for "Logic App" and then select the "create" button.

 ![createLA](https://user-images.githubusercontent.com/73177811/114717342-ddc92180-9d2c-11eb-8c31-e1d08622fef4.png)

-3. *  Fill out the logic app creation form with these details
+* Fill out the logic app creation form with these details:
   *   Subscription: Select your Visual Studio Enterprise Subscription (Or other subscription if not using MSDN)
   *   Respurce group: Select the resource group created earlier from the computer vision section
   *   Logic App name: AnalyseSuspectStatements (You can name it this or something similar)